At a Glance

 Five delicious restaurants

-To start planning your vacation to Peninsula Tokyo
+Call us on to start planning your vacation to Peninsula Tokyo or take a look at our itineraries to Tokyo

 The Peninsula is a landmark in Tokyo with a premium location in the business district of Marunouchi, opposite the Imperial Palace Gardens.
 From here it is a 2-minute walk to the Imperial Theatre, a 5-minute drive to the renowned Tsukiji Fish Market and a 10-minute train ride to the vibrant nightlife of Rappongi.